jayparmar88/Bengaluru-House-Price-Prediction/README.md

 ## Dataset

-The project uses the "Bengaluru House Data" dataset, which contains information about houses in Bengaluru, including their location, area, number of bedrooms, bathrooms, and the corresponding sale prices.
+The project uses the dataset "Bengaluru House Data", which contains information about houses in Bengaluru, including their location, area, number of bedrooms, bathrooms, and the corresponding sale prices.
 The dataset is available in the `Bengaluru_House_Data.csv` file.
 - [Bengaluru house dataset](https://www.kaggle.com/datasets/jayparmar0109/beagaluru-house-data)

 ## Data Preprocessing